maruel/dlibox/go/pio/DESIGN.md

 pio is a peripheral I/O library in Go.
 The documentation, including examples, is at:
 [![GoDoc](https://godoc.org/github.com/maruel/dlibox/go/pio?status.svg)](https://godoc.org/github.com/maruel/dlibox/go/pio)

-It is recommended to look at the stand alone executables in [cmd/](cmd/) for use cases.
+It is recommended to look at the standalone executables in [cmd/](cmd/) for use cases.